-Breakdown of Loan Balance (as of the end of FY 2020)
+Breakdown of Loan Balance (as of the end of FY 2021)

 Financial Characteristics

 Support for Micro/Small Businesses

 Loans Used by Many Customer

 JFC-Micro loans are used by many micro/small businesses, which are the source of vitality of the Japanese economy, employing many people, and support regional economies.

 The number of SMEs and micro/small businesses nationwide in 1996 exceeded 5 million, but declined to 3.85 million in 2012 and 3.57 million in 2016.
 Under the circumstances, the number of loans provided by JFC-Micro has gradually declined and was 880,000 at the end of FY2019.

-As a result of our full-scale efforts to support business operators that were impacted by the COVID-19 pandemic in 2020, the number of loans increased to 1.17 million as of March 31, 2021.
+As a result of our full-scale efforts to support micro/small businesses that were impacted by the COVID-19 pandemic since 2020, the number of loans increased to 1.19 million as of March 31, 2022.
 In fact, approximately 30% of SMEs and micro/small businesses nationwide were making use of JFC-Micro loans.

 Source: Prepared by the Small and Medium Enterprise Agency based primarily on Ministry of Internal Affairs and Communications, "Establishment and Enterprise Census"; "2009 Economic Census for Business Frame"; Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2012 Economic Census for Business Activity"; Ministry of Internal Affairs and Communications, "2014 Economic Census for Business Frame"; Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2016 Economic Census for Business Activity"; and other sources.

-Changes in the number of business borrowers (Thousand businesses)
+Changes in the number of business borrowers (Thousand businesses) 1,200 - 1,080 1,000 - 980 930 880 870 880 800 - 600 - 400 - 200 - 880 880 870 880

+FY2015

+FY2017

+FY2019

+FY 2021

+FY2011

+FY2013

+FY2009

 Most Loans Are Small, Unsecured Loans

-Approximately 70% of all loans are for 10 million yen or less and the average loan balance per business is 10.08 million yen.
+Approximately 80% of all loans are for 10 million yen or less and the average loan balance per business is 9.80 million yen.
 Also, more than 90% of all loans are unsecured.

-$\textbf{Number of business borrowers by type of financial institution} \ (as of the end of FY2020)$
+Number of business borrowers by type of financial institution (as of the end of FY2021)

-Type of financial institution Average loan balance per business

-Domestic banks 100.80 million yen

-Credit associations 43.00 million yen

-JFC-Micro 10.08million yen

-Notes: 1.
-Figures for JFC-Micro are the total of General Loans and Environmental Health Business Loans.

-- 2. Domestic banks include major commercial banks, regional banks, regional bank - 3.
-Figures for credit associations and domestic banks do not include loans to individuals (loans for housing, consumption, tax payments, etc.), loans to regional public organizations, overseas yen-loans, or loans made to businesses in foreign countries in name of their domestic branches.
-Number of business borrowers for credit associations and domestic banks are based on the number of loans.
+Type of financial institution Average loan balance per business Domestic banks 102.57 million yen Credit associations 42.78 million yen JFC-Micro 9.80 million yen Notes: 1.
+Figures for JFC-Micro are the total of General Loans and Environmental Health Business Loans. - 2.
+Domestic banks include major commercial banks, regional banks, regional banks II, and trust banks. - 3.
+Figures for credit associations (based on "total" in Deposits and Loans Market statistics by the Bank of Japan) and for domestic banks (based on "SMEs" in Deposits and Loans Market statistics by the Bank of Japan) do not include loans to individuals (loans for housing, consumption, tax payments, etc.), loans to regional public organizations, overseas yen-loans, or loans made to businesses in foreign countries in name of their domestic branches. - 4.
+Number of businesses for credit associations and domestic banks are based on the number of loans in Deposits and Loans Market statistics by the Bank of Japan.
 Source: Bank of Japan website